 If you terminate all MainePERS-covered employment, you may apply for a refund.
 The refund application packet includes information to consider before deciding to request a refund.
-By refunding your contributions, you give up your rights to any MainePERS benefits.
-Since it may not be in your best interest to withdraw your contributions, we suggest you examine the pros and cons of taking a refund.
+Since it may not be in your best interest to withdraw your contributions, we suggest you investigate the pros and cons of taking a refund.